Pylons/pyramid/docs/narr/views.rst

 Configuring View Security
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If a :term:`authorization policy` is active, any :term:`permission` attached
+If an :term:`authorization policy` is active, any :term:`permission` attached
 to a :term:`view configuration` found during view lookup will be consulted to
 ensure that the currently authenticated user possesses that permission
 against the :term:`context` before the view function is actually called.